chenweichen/Reflex_Dashboard_Hanger1A/for_reference/refactor_notes.md

 [styling-responsive](https://reflex.dev/docs/styling/responsive/)

-#!SECTION

-#SECTION - Why to use rx.box for the outer?
+#NOTE - Why to use rx.box for the outer?

 Why do I need rx.box for the outer?